 Thus, as this Court has already recognized and held, the Bank attached impermissible conditions along with its payment.
 Ikon did not speak a single word in regards to what constitutes an unconditional payment.
 As such, this Court has not been presented with any new law or fact to reconsider their previous order denying the Bank's MSJ because the alleged attempted payment was conditional.
 As such the Court must Deny the Bank's Motion.
-However, to the extent the Court is to proceed further with the "tender" analysis, the Court will see below that the Bank's purported attempted payment was an unrecorded interest in property and not effective against SFR.
+However, to the extent the Court is to proceed further with the "tender" analysis, the Court will see below that the Bank's SFR.

-Any Tender by the Bank Was An Unrecorded Interest In The Property.
+2. Any Tender by the Bank Was An Unrecorded Interest In The Property.